wojciech-nurturecloud/postgres-mcp/README.md

 Whether the threat is accidental or malicious, a similar security framework applies, with aims that fall into three categories: confidentiality, integrity, and availability.
 The familiar tension between convenience and safety is also evident and pronounced.

-Postgres Pro's protected SQL execution mode focuses on integrity.
+Postgres MCP Pro's protected SQL execution mode focuses on integrity.
 In the context of MCP, we are most concerned with LLM-generated SQL causing damage—for example, unintended data modification or deletion, or other changes that might circumvent an organization's change management process.

 The simplest way to provide integrity is to ensure that all SQL executed against the database is read-only.
 One way to do this is by creating a database user with read-only access permissions.
 While this is a good approach, many find this cumbersome in practice.
-Postgres does not provide a way to place a connection or session into read-only mode, so Postgres Pro uses a more complex approach to ensure read-only SQL execution on top of a read-write connection.
+Postgres does not provide a way to place a connection or session into read-only mode, so Postgres MCP Pro uses a more complex approach to ensure read-only SQL execution on top of a read-write connection.

-Postgres provides a read-only transaction mode that prevents data and schema modifications.
+Postgres MCP Provides a read-only transaction mode that prevents data and schema modifications.
 Like the [Reference PostgreSQL MCP Server](https://github.com/modelcontextprotocol/servers/tree/main/src/postgres), we use read-only transactions to provide protected SQL execution.

 To make this mechanism robust, we need to ensure that the SQL does not somehow circumvent the read-only transaction mode, say by issuing a `COMMIT` or `ROLLBACK` statement and then beginning a new transaction.